 They can carry diseases that are transmissible to both humans and pets, especially when long-term, close contact occurs.

 Finally, squirrels become territorial and aggressive when they reach sexual maturity (six months to one year of age).
 They can become a danger to their captors and especially to unfamiliar visitors.

 These animals are also typically not suitable for release into the wild since they frequently behave aggressively toward humans after release.

 Injured squirrels may be brought to the Wildlife Care Center from 9 a.m. until 5 p.m., seven days a week.
 When capturing and transporting injured squirrels, it is important to remember squirrels can bite, scratch and transmit disease to humans.

 Care should be taken to avoid direct contact with the animal.
 Place the squirrel in a well-ventilated box and provide the animal with water but no food.
-To reduce stress on the animal, house in warm, quiet location and transport for treatment as soon as possible.
+To reduce stress on the animal, house it in a warm, quiet location and transport for treatment as soon as possible.

-The Wildlife Care center does not provide treatment for non-native squirrel species.
+The Wildlife Care Center does not provide treatment for non-native squirrel species.
 Injured and orphaned non-native squirrels brought to the care center will be humanely euthanized.

 Squirrels frequently move their young around and sometimes drop them when spooked.
 Adolescent squirrels are also prone to wandering away from their nests for increasingly long periods as they develop.

-Unless the young are clearly injured it is best not to interfere.
+Unless the young are clearly injured, it is best not to interfere.
 The mother is usually nearby and will retrieve the young after humans leave the vicinity.
 While this may seem harsh, it is important to remember that many squirrels thrive in even the most urban of environments.

 Baby squirrels have a far greater chance of survival being raised by their mother than they do in captivity.
 Leave the young out and avoid the immediate area for at least 4-6 hours.
 If you are concerned about predators, place the animal in an open box suspended from a nearby branch or other high area.